Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/BlueButton.md

 [//]: # (![Data Flow]&#40;https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/images/iDaaS-Platform/DataFlow-FHIR.png&#41;)

 # Platform General Pre-Requisites
-For all iDaaS design patterns it should be assumed that you will either install as part of this effort or need the [following](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/PreRequisites.md).
+For all Healthcare Data Foundation (HDF) design patterns it should be assumed that you will either install as part of this effort or need the
+[following](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/PreRequisites.md).

 ## Cloning, Building and Running Solutions